rrone/refscheduler/Functional_Specification.AYSO_Referee_Scheduler.md

         *  Best phone number
         *  AYSO Volunteer ID (8-digits)

     2. Each user will be available to provide availability for assignments.
 This will be done by blocking dates,         partial-blocking parts of dates, clear by date or date range, time range, and providing maximum travel distance (in miles)

-    3. User will be able to block assignments (i.e., won’t take assignments) by site or other referees
+    3. Each user will be able to block assignments (i.e., won’t take assignments) by site or other referees

-    4. Print Referee schedule by account, date, field, team to PDF or Excel (selectable)
+    4. Each user will be able to print their Referee schedule by date, field, team to PDF or Excel (selectable)

-    5. Match assignments: assignment, accept, decline, notifications
+    5. Each user will be able to accept, decline, or request turnback of match assignments

-    6. Match results reporting: score, misconduct, incidents
+    6. Each user (as Referee) will be able to enter match results reporting ([sample](https://github.com/rrone/refscheduler/blob/master/screensnaps/admin.enter_match_results.png))

-    7. Match misconduct reporting using standard form
+    7. Each user (as Referee) will be able to complete and submit a match misconduct report in standard form ([sample](http://ayso1ref.com/lib/misconduct_report-fillin.pdf))

-    8. Match incident reporting using standard form
+    8. Each user will be able to complete and submit a match incident report in standard form ([sample](https://sites.google.com/site/ayso1dreferee/incident_report_form_with_instructions.pdf))

-    9. Referee team views: upcoming teammates with contact info
+    9. Each official will be able to print out team views (upcoming match assignments with teammates and their contact info)

-    10. Historical search by account, date: export to Excel
+    10. Each official will be able to complete and export to Excel a historical search of their assignments by date.

-4. Use Cases
+##  Use Cases
     =========
     To be supplied upon request